 Must Read: Campsites Near Stonehenge

-Arable fields and Chalk downland occupy 2,600 hectares (6,500 acres) of the World Heritage Site's Stonehenge portion.
+One of the fun facts about Stonehenge is that Arable fields and Chalk downland occupy 2,600 hectares (6,500 acres) of the World Heritage Site's Stonehenge portion.
 Compared to New York City’s Central Park, this is a seven-and-a-half-times larger area.
 Over 10,000 square metres of land is surrounded by the Stonehenge circular bank and ditch.

 Do Checkout: Activities To Do Near Stonehenge